itspangler/Adereon/methods.md

 There is also a GSC available for the moon -- GCS_Moon_2000 -- and even a few projections.
 Great!
 So this is what I ran with when selecting a coordinate system.

 I suppose what I am doing, then, could be considered [selenographic mapping](https://en.wikipedia.org/wiki/Selenographic_coordinates).
+Super!

+## Georeferencing

+With a coordinate reference system selected, the next step was to create the actual data.
+The original data can be found here: _adereon-topo-map.jpg_.

 In order to familiarize myself with the coordinate system and make sure it worked, I downloaded some derived shapefiles of different features on Earth's moon from Washington University in St. Louis's [Lunar Orbital Data Explorer](https://ode.rsl.wustl.edu/mars/coverage/ODE_Moon_shapefile.html).

-## Georeferencing

-The next step was to
+I